devspace-sh/devspace/docs/docs/configuration/config.yaml.md

     # Map of key value matchLabel selectors
     labelSelector:
       release: my-app
+    # namespace where to select the pods from
+    namespace: my-namespace
     # Array of port mappings
     portMappings:
       # The local machine port